jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 - Strings
 - Fixed number of choices given by `Arbitraries.of()`
 - Fixed number of choices given by `Arbitraries.shuffle()`
-- Lists, sets, streams, optionals of the above
+- Lists, sets, streams, optionals and maps of the above
 - Combinations of the above using `Combinators.combine()`
 - Mapped arbitraries using `Arbitrary.map()`
 - Filtered arbitraries using `Arbitrary.filter()`